FeedMore/classy-api/README.md

 ## Examples

-You can find a few basic examples in examples.py
+You can find a few basic examples in examples.py file in the root of this repository.